-In this course, students will learn about how consumers and producers interact to form a market and then how and why the government may intervene in that market.
-Students will deepen their understanding of basic microeconomic theory through class discussion and debate, problem solving, and written reflection.
-Students will visit a local production site and write a report using the market principals they have learned.
+Micro-In this course, students will learn about how consumers and producers economics interact to form a market and then how and why the government may intervene in that market.
+Students will deepen their understanding of basic 0.5 credit microeconomic theory through class discussion and debate, problem First solving, and written reflection.
+Students will visit a local production site and Semester write a report using the market principals they have learned.
 Economic ways of thinking about the world will help them better understand their roles as consumers and workers, and someday, as voters and producers.
 This course is an excellent partner with, but not a prerequisite for, Macroeconomics.
 It can serve as a prerequisite for Advanced Topics in Economics.